deceasedvector/portfolio/docs/writing-samples/article.md

 “We offer Triple P parenting support and The Incredible Years, which are parenting support programs,” Scott said.
 “A lot of it is just having a sounding board to talk through different issues they are going through with their children and with other parents who are going through the same thing.”

 One of the oldest nonprofits in the area, the Children’s Council was started in 1977 as a grassroots effort focusing mainly on childcare centers.
-It was not long until it became the county’s official Smart Start agency, which directly funds Quality Support Programs and child care centers.
+It was not long until it became the county’s official Smart Start agency, which directly funds Quality Support Programs and childcare centers.

 “We have been growing since 1977 and now have a family support focus, as well.
 We saw the need to expand — to offer more services that would benefit children,” Scott said.